Whether you're a Keto novice or looking to get back on the low-carb wagon, you may have questions like, how long does it take to get into ketosis?

 But listen to your body.
 If you feel weak or tired, expand your feeding window and reassess.

 Note: Intermittent fasting is not appropriate for everybody.
-Young individuals may find it very easy to skip a meal, but older people on multiple medications may need to consult with a doctor first.
-I.F. is also not a great fit for people who are pregnant, breast feeding, or have a history of disordered eating.
+Young individuals may find it very easy to skip a meal, but older people on multiple medications should consult with a doctor first.
+I.F. is also not a great fit for people who are pregnant, breast feeding, actively undergoing chemotherapy, or have a history of disordered eating.

 When you exercise, you liberate (and burn) fatty acids for energy.
 As a result, you can enter post-exercise ketosis.[*]